makp0/resume/resume.md

 - As a CRO conducted research of new features and pitched them to the team
 - Transitioned a 15-year-old project with over 100+ employees to .NET Core and Entity Framework Core
 - Solo-developed and carried to production a mobile advisor application for medical doctors with no prior knowledge of mobile development.
-Took an extra step to make UI build from an external XML file to reduce deploys.
+Took an extra step to make UI build from an external XML file to reduce deploys

 ## Education